pieter-groenendijk/oose-library-management-system/application/readme.md

 # Startup
 All system services (application, database, etc.) can be started with one command if one is in the correct directory.

+_Docker itself is expected to be already running_

 Set working directory to application directory (The folder this readme is located in)
 ```bash
 cd path/to/application